 For automated vehicles that operate in urban areas and intersections, relevant objects may be those which cross the path of the vehicle.
 Detecting cross traffic participants properly is a challenge for environment perception systems, because e.g. front facing radar sensors cannot distinguish between a stationary object and a transversely driving vehicle within a single measurement cycle.
 Data fusion and tracking algorithms can overcome this limitation, This requires additional resources and enhanced modelling capabilities.
 BASELABS Create includes several sensor models for e.g. the MobilEye smart cameras that support the configuration and handling of cross traffic participants, e.g. to implement automated driving functions that fulfil Euro NCAP 2018 requirements.

 The NCAP scenario catalogue also includes scenarios that require the proper recognition and tracking of vehicles in adjacent lanes.
 Sensors like radars typically perceive multiple reflections of close-by vehicles which is often denoted as extended object tracking.
 To reliably track these vehicles, data fusion systems need to be aware of this situation.
 BASELABS Create supports the configuration and handling of extended objects for radar sensors with built-in models, other sensors can be added by user defined models.

 A third aspect which arises from the NCAP scenario catalogue is the detection of stationary vehicles.
 The track proposer of BASELABS Create is capable of initiating track hypothesises from such objects.

 Learn more about BASELABS Create.

 Tool support – series implementation

-BASELABS Create Embedded (Release in Q4 2018) provides the same relevant features as our prototyping tool BASELABS Create (see above).
-In addition to the development capability, BASELABS Create Embedded yields functional safety approved C-source code for the usage in series production vehicles.
+BASELABS Create Embedded (Release in Q1 2019) provides the same relevant features as our prototyping tool BASELABS Create (see above) and is suitable for series production vehicles.